bluebanquise/bluebanquise/collections/hardware/roles/gpu/README.md

 This role install GPU related drivers and tools.

+Role currently only supports RHEL distributions.
+If you need other distributions, please notify me via a feature request.

 ## Instructions

-To specify gpu vendor to setup, simply set `gpu_vendor` variable.
+To specify gpu vendor to setup, simply set `gpu_vendor` variable to target vendor.
 Currently, variable supports the following vendors:

 * nvidia